tonylindeberg/pyscsp/README.md

 The original implementations for most of the above papers have been performed in C or Matlab.
 Only for the papers (Lindeberg 2022) and (Lindeberg 2023), the experimental work has been based on Python implementations.

+The more general set of references listed here is, however, provided to point to the wider context in which the basic functions in the pyscsp package can be used.